 - Ability to follow directions and work independently

-- Providing exemplary customer service
+- Ability to provide exemplary customer service

-- Performing manual labor
+- Ability to perform manual labor

 - Ability to understand Material Safety Data Sheets

 - Ability to pass required safety training

 - Communication and interpersonal skills as applied to interaction with coworkers, supervisor, the general public, etc. sufficient to exchange or convey information and to receive work direction